CivicActions/accessibility/Onboarding.md

 * W3C WAI https://www.youtube.com/watch?v=20SHvU2PKsM (<5 minutes)
 * W3C WAI Léonie Watson https://www.youtube.com/watch?v=vK1tlLOavvM (39 minutes)

+### Trello card - investigate CivicActions existing resources

+Our team has been working to extend the [CivicActions Accessibility](https://accessibility.civicactions.com/) site and integrate key elements into the [CivicActions Handbook](https://handbook.civicactions.com/).
+CivicActions believes in working in the open, so we also are leveraging tools on GitHub like the [Projects board](https://github.com/CivicActions/accessibility/projects/1) and [Discussions pages](https://github.com/CivicActions/accessibility/discussions).

 ### Trello card - take a simple quiz with multiple-choice questions:

 * Why is accessibility important?